JPPhoto/anamorphic-tools/README.md

 It's recommended that you apply them in that order in your pipeline to simulate the actual optics of an anamorphic lens.

+Also provided is an aperture generator, and its inputs can be fed into the lens blur node for different aperture effects.
+You can provide your own aperture images and they will be turned square by the blur node.

 ## Examples:

 ![image](https://github.com/user-attachments/assets/86b596f3-5f8a-4fc6-a9e1-fee613002729)